genji970/mistralai-7B_training_using_DeepSpeed/README.md

-Data will be collected from youtube.
+Data will be collected from community.

-since usually, youtube data are not good data for training instruct mode llm, data needs preprocessing or model needs.

 ## 📜 Licenses